 Android Phone: Google Play

-Previous version (1.1) of mobile apps will cease operation towards end of February 2015.
+Previous version (1.1) of mobile apps has already ceased operation.
 Users are advised to install new version of mobile apps in order to continue using the OFCA Broadband Performance Test service.

 This broadband performance test system (the "System") is commissioned by the Office of the Communications Authority ("OFCA") and designed, established, operated and supported by Hong Kong Internet eXchange ("HKIX").